May 2020: Coronavirus / COVID-19 Guidance

 The Care and Support Act Statutory Guidance states that: “agencies should draw up a common agreement relating to confidentiality and setting out the principles governing the sharing of information based on the welfare of the adult or other potentially affected adults.”

 Effective multi-agency safeguarding adult’s procedures require personal information to be appropriately shared across agencies in order that all relevant information is available to those making judgements about concerns of abuse or neglect.

-This agreement has been approved by the agencies represented on the South Tyneside Safeguarding Adults Board, listed in Section 1.2.
+This agreement has been approved by the agencies represented on the STSCAP, listed in Section 1.2.
 Partners to the agreement below Organisations that are contracted by statutory agencies or receive grant aid funding will be expected to be a party to this agreement.

 The purpose of this information sharing agreement is to support lawful information sharing between agencies to protect adults at risk from abuse by setting out an agreed framework.